fernandohu/correios/README.md

 ## Usage
-To use any method you need the following information first, which are required for most of the API calls:
+To use any method you need the following information first, required for most of the API calls:

 * usuario